pingidentity/terraform-provider-pingfederate/docs/resources/oauth_client.md

 - `creation_date` (String) The time at which the client was created.
 This property is read only.
 - `id` (String) The ID of this resource.
 - `modification_date` (String) The time at which the client was last changed.
 This property is read only.
-- `replication_status` (String) This status indicates whether the client has been replicated to the cluster.
-This property only applies when using XML client storage and automatic replication of clients is enabled.
-It is read only and is ignored on PUT and POST requests.
-Supported in PF version 12.0 or later.

 <a id="nestedatt--client_auth"></a>
 ### Nested Schema for `client_auth`